flutter/website/src/docs/development/ui/interactive.md

 * [The parent manages the widget's state](#parent-managed)
 * [A mix-and-match approach](#mix-and-match)

-{% comment %}
-NOTE: Commenting this out for now.
-The example needs some updates.

-First, fix TapboxD, add it back to the repo, and then restore this note.

-{{site.alert.tip}}
-  You can also manage state by exporting the state to a model class that notifies widgets when state changes have occurred.
-This approach is particularly useful when you want multiple widgets to listen and respond to the same state information.

-  Explaining this approach is beyond the scope of this tutorial, but you can try it out using the TapboxD example on GitHub.
-  The only file you need is [`lib/main.dart`]().
-  [PENDING: Add a link once it's up on the site.]
-{{site.alert.end}}
-{% endcomment %}

 How do you decide which approach to use?
 The following principles should help you decide: